lnbits/legend-regtest-enviroment/README.md

 * lnd-3: used for lnbits inside docker
 * cln-1: for locally testing your current lnbits
 * cln-2: used for clightning-REST
-* eclair-1: for locally testing your current lnbits

 # Installing regtest
 get the regtest enviroment ready